michaelcoyote/michaelcoyote.github.io/_posts/2019-05-06-bash_readline_keys.md

 # Bash key combinations and shortcuts

-Over the last few years I spent a lot of time at the `bash` CLI, often on systems without my dotfiles loaded.
+Over the last few years I spent a lot of time at the `bash` CLI, often on systems without my `.dotfiles` loaded.
 I wanted to get faster but I couldn't rely on heavy customization.
 I put together this cheat sheet of `bash` keyboard shortcuts to help me power through issues on all sorts of systems.
 Largely this was an exercise in learning them but I still do occasionally refer back to this page.